The innate and adaptive immune systems

 Zinc is another nutrient that contributes to immune function.
 It's involved with innate immunity, supporting the function of white blood cells including neutrophils, natural killer cells and macrophages.
 Zinc can also influence the growth and function of B and T cells, supporting adaptive immunity.10

-Not only is zinc essential for healthy immune system, but research suggests it may shorten the duration of a cold.
+Not only is zinc essential for a healthy immune system, but research suggests it may shorten the duration of a cold.
 A systematic review showed that using zinc acetate lozenges could reduce the duration of a cold by up to 42%.11

 If you're interested in learning more about how to keep your immune system healthy, please see our Immunity Advice Centre.